 The name Bhubaneshwar comes from Shiva's Sanskrit name, Tribhubaneswar, meaning "Lord of Three Worlds".
 Old Hindu scriptures say that Bhubaneshwar was one of Lord Shiva's favorite places, where he liked to spend time under a huge mango tree.
 Many of the temples in Bhubaneshwar were built from the 8th-12th centuries AD, during the time Shaivism (worship of Lord Shiva) dominated the religious scene.

 Most of the temples in Odisha and Bhubaneshwar are of an architectural design that's a sub-style of the Nagara-style of north Indian temples.
 It's a combination of what's known as rekha (a sanctum with curvilinear spire, called a deula) and pidha (square front porch with pyramidal roof).
 This design is predominantly associated with Shiva, Surya, and Vishnu temples.

 The building of these types of temples continued for nearly a thousand years in Odisha, from 6th-7th centuries AD to 15th-16th centuries AD.
 It was particularly prevalent in Bhubaneshwar, the ancient capital of the Kalinga Empire, where it took place without being disrupted changes of ruling dynasties and their affiliations.

 Built: 11th Century AD

 The spectacular Lingraj temple (the king of lingas, the phallic symbol of Lord Shiva) represents the culmination of the evolution of temple architecture in Odisha.
 Its spire is around 180 feet tall.
-There are more than 64 smaller shrines in the sprawling temple complex as well.
+There are more than 64 smaller shrines inside the sprawling temple complex as well.
 They're magnificently decorated with sculptures of gods and goddesses, kings and queens, dancing girls, hunters, and musicians.

 Unfortunately, if you're not Hindu, you won't be able to see all this up close though.
 Only Hindus are allowed to enter the temple complex.
 Everyone else can, however, get to see inside the temple complex from a distance.
 There's a viewing platform around to the right of the main entrance.
 Do be aware: It's likely you'll get hassled by someone for a donation, claiming it will go to the temple.
 It won't though, so make sure you don't give any money.